 Visit this artist's website: http://www.stephenhough.com

-A resident of London, Stephen Hough is a visiting professor at the Royal Academy of Music in London and holds the International Chair of Piano Studies at his alma mater, the Royal Northern College in Manchester.
+Stephen Hough resides in London, where he is a visiting professor at the Royal Academy of Music and holds the International Chair of Piano Studies at his alma mater, the Royal Northern College in Manchester.
 He is also a member of the faculty at the Juilliard School.
 Please visit his website, stephenhough.com, or his Facebook fan page.